Fangrn/yacy_search_server/README.md

 # Yacy search server experiments

-This respository contains the presentation page for my works on YaCy search engine application.
+This repository contains the presentation page for my works on YaCy search engine application.